SAP-samples/btp-cap-genai-semantic-search/docs/tutorial/5-Validation and Testing.md

   "data": "{\"text\":\"Artificial Intelligence (AI) has seamlessly integrated into our daily routines, from smart assistants to personalized recommendations.
 This article explores how AI has transformed everyday life.\", \"title\":\"AI Everyday: The Integration of Artificial Intelligence into Daily Life\", \"author\":\"Megan Lee\", \"date\":\"2018-07-12\", \"summary\":\"An overview of how artificial intelligence has become a fundamental part of our daily routines, improving efficiency and personalization.\", \"category\":\"Technology\", \"tags\":[\"AI\", \"technology\", \"daily life\", \"smart technology\"], \"language\":\"EN\", \"publication\":\"Tech Today\", \"rights\":\"All rights reserved.\"}"
 }
 ```
+Repeat this request with different content to insert multiple documents.
+For optimal testing, aim to create at least 15–20 varied entries across different topics, languages, and publication dates.

 In order to confirm that you have the created data, you can either send the fetch request again and confirm there are documents retrieved or use the SAP Database Explorer tool.
 You can access it within your SAP HANA Cloud instance in SAP BTP Cockpit by navigating to the instance where your data is stored.
 In the 'Actions' column, click the three dots and select "Open in SAP HANA Database Explorer".

 Once you have verified that the corresponding table contains data, you can test the search request: